 Consider this: GitHub serves the needs of some very large projects, including:

 Many development projects would never get off the ground without the ability to collaborate.
-And since collaboration doesn't always happen in the same geolocation, developers need the tools to enable the ability to work with their peers on projects—that is where GitHub comes into play.
+And since collaboration doesn’t always happen in the same geolocation, developers need the tools to enable the ability to work with their peers on projects—that is where GitHub comes in.
 Check out a project you need to work on, do your work, and check your work back in for review.
 How simple is that?

 Who does GitHub affect?

 The most obvious people to benefit from GitHub is developers.
 With the help of GitHub, developers gain all the benefits of a centralized version control system.
 Projects are stored in repositories in such a way that developers can push and pull their changes to and from the project.
 Commits are reviewed and, if acceptable, merged.
 There is no more efficient way to work on a development project.